espcd/espcd-action/README.md

-# espcd github action
+# espcd-action

-This action compiles an arduino sketch for the given fqbn and uploads it to the espcd backend.
+This github action compiles an arduino sketch for the given fqbn and uploads it to the espcd backend.

 ## Inputs